glennklockwood/limelead/content/pages/benchmarks/mdtest.md

 There are no barriers between these opens and closes, and mdtest has an option (`-w`) that would let us optionally write some bytes to each of these files between each open and close.
+As such, the "file creation" can be thought of as the rate at which a storage system can create files of an arbitrary size.
-By default nothing is written so 0-byte files are created here, but the "file creation" step measures the time it takes to create files of an arbitrary size.
+By default nothing is written (`-w 0` is implicit), so 0-byte files are created in this example.

 Next is the **file stat step** where `stat(2)` is called on each file: